Where to Stay in Glacier National Park

 Location: Southeast corner of Glacier National Park

 Glacier Park Lodge is a spectacular sight to see!
-The lodge is in the National Park Rustic theme, also known as "Parkitecture".
-Your first impressions are that the grounds are spectacular and the lodge beckons you to come inside.
+The lodge is in the National Park Rustic theme, also known as Parkitecture.
+Your first impressions are that the grounds are spectacular, and the lodge beckons you to come inside.

 The sight is something you just have to see to truly appreciate!
-It's no surprise that this considered a superior classification 2 lodge by the National Park Lodge classification system.
+It's no surprise that this is considered a superior classification 2 lodge by the National Park Lodge classification system.

 Address: Glacier Park Lodge 499 MT-49 East Glacier Park, MT 59434